selfVSmind/jasonlambertblog/contents/articles/png2c-example-rom/index.md

 ### Using The New Program

 To get started with the new updates, I took the liberty of shrinking my favorite picture of myself down to 320x240 pixels and renaming it ***full_screen_image.png***.
+(The name doesn't matter.)

 ![Jason Lambert on Chive](full_screen_image.png)